-Page

-SUMMARY INFORMATION-Q&A S-4
+SUMMARY INFORMATION-0&A S-4

 What are the Notes?
 S-4

 What will I receive upon maturity of the Notes?
 S-4

 Who publishes the Index and what does the Index measure?
 S-5

 How has the Index performed historically?
 S-6

 What about taxes?
 S-6

 Will I receive interest payments on the Notes?
 S-6

 Will the Notes be listed on a stock exchange?
 S-6

 What is the role of MLPF&S?
 S-6

 What is ML&Co.?
 S-6

 Are there any risks associated with my investment?
 S-6

 RISK FACTORS S-7

 Your investment may result in a loss S-7

 Your yield may be lower than the yield on a standard debt security of comparable maturity S-7

 Your return is limited and will not reflect the return of owning the stocks included in the Index S-7

 There may be an uncertain trading market for the Notes S-7

-Many factors affect the trading value of the Notes; these factors interrelate in complex ways and the effect of any one factor may offset or magnify the eff
+Many factors affect the trading value of the Notes; these factors interrelate in complex ways and the effect of any one factor may offset or magnify the effect

-another factor S-7
+of another factor S-7

 Amounts payable on the Notes may be limited by state law S-8

 Purchases and sales by us and our affiliates may affect your return S-9

-Potential conflicts of interest could arise S-9
+Potential conflicts S-9

-Tax consequences are uncertain S-9
+Uncertain tax consequences S-9

 DESCRIPTION OF THE NOTES S-10

-Payment at Maturity S-10
+Payment at maturity S-10

-Hypothetical Returns S-11
+Hypothetical returns S-11

 Adjustments to the Index; Market Disruption Events S-12

 Discontinuance of the Index S-13

 Events of Default and Acceleration S-13

 Depositary S-14

 Same-Day Settlement and Payment S-16

 THE INDEX S-17

-Computation of the Index S-17
+License Agreement S-18

-Historical Data on the Index S-18
+Historical Data on the Index S-19

-License Agreement S-19

 UNITED STATES FEDERAL INCOME TAXATION S-21

-General To To the Action No. S-21
+General S-21

 Tax Treatment of the Notes S-22

 Possible Alternative Tax Treatments of an Investment in the Notes S-22

 Non-U.S. Holders S-22

 Backup Withholding and Information Reporting S-23

-ERISA CONSIDERATIONS HISTORIAN AND HERODICA S-23
+ERISA CONSIDERATIONS S-23

-USE OF PROCEEDS AND HEDGING WHERE YOU GAN FRIEDRICH TOOK S-24
+USE OF PROCEEDS AND HEDGING S-24

-WHERE YOU CAN FIND MORE INFORMATION INDEPROPERTIES.
-S-24
+WHERE YOU CAN FIND MORE INFORMATION S-24

-UNDERWRITING WALLINITY OF THE NOTES S-25
+UNDERWRITING S-26

-VALIDITY OF THE NOTES EVALUATE OF THE NOTES S-26 S-26
+VALIDITY OF THE NOTES S-26

+EXPERTS S-27

-EXPERTS INDEX OF CERTAIN DEFINED TERMS S-20 S-27
+INDEX OF DEFINED TERMS S-28

-TINDEA OF VENTAUN DEFINED TENINO 3-4/